Need an EPC in Campbell Park?

 Landlords are always advised to get proper legal advice to ensure all paperwork is presented to the courts correctly.

-Yes a property may be advertised without an EPC but only subject to one having been commissioned to be carried out within 7 days.
-If after making all realistic attempts one cannot be obtained within that period, then a further 21 days is permitted to acquire one.
+Yes a property may be advertised without an EPC but only subject to one having actually been requested to be carried out within 7 days.
+If after making all reasonable attempts one cannot be done within that period, then a further 21 days is permitted to obtain one.

 Is It A Legal Requirement For An EPC When Renting?